top of page

 Rio Grande City TX (Starr Co.)

-Svastra atripes; Copyright 2023 Paula Sharp
+Epimelissodes atripes; Copyright 2023 Paula Sharp

-A female Svastra atripes (dark morph)
+A female Epimelissodes atripes (dark morph)

-Svastra atripes; Copyright 2023 Paula Sharp
+Epimelissodes atripes; Copyright 2023 Paula Sharp

-A male Svastra atripes
+A male Epimelissodes atripes

 The black-legged long-horned bee is uncommon in the Valley, but it has been documented in all three of its border counties.
-Svastra atripes has several subspecies variations.
+Epimelissodes atripes has several subspecies variations.
 The female dark morph variation featured here is quite unusual.
 It appeared in mid-June in northwest Hidalgo County.
-It differs from the typical Svastra atripes in having dark hair covering the lower half of its thorax and in having minimal white hairs on its abdomen.
+It differs from the typical Epimelissodes atripes in having dark hair covering the lower half of its thorax and in having minimal white hairs on its abdomen.

 The male bee shown here has more typical hair coloration for the species.
 It appeared in Starr County in late June 2021, buzzing around devil’s claw (Proboscidea louisianica).